eliranwong/ChromeOSLinux/development/AndroidStudioFlutter.md

 9) Restart Android Studio after installing "flutter" plugin

-10) On welcome screen, select "Create New Flutter Project" > "Flutter Application" > Next

-11) On "Configure the new Flutter Application" dialog, you will note that Flutter SDK path is still empty.
-Select "Install SDK", right next to the text field of "Flutter SDK path".
-Write down the path you choose to install the flutter SDK.

-12) AFTER "Flutter SDK" is downloaded, select "Cancel" to close the dialog first.
-Yes, close it first!
-You won't be able to create a new flutter project yet.

-13) Open /etc/profile, e.g.:

-> sudo nano /etc/profile

-14) Locate the following section, add your path and save the file:

-> if [ "`id -u`" -eq 0 ]; then

->   PATH="..."

-> else

->   PATH="/usr/local/bin:...:[PATH_TO_FLUTTER_GIT_DIRECTORY]/flutter/bin"

-> fi

-> export PATH

-15) Make sure ADB debugging is enabled: Settings > Linux > Develop Android apps > Enable ADB debugging
+10) Make sure ADB debugging is enabled: Settings > Linux > Develop Android apps > Enable ADB debugging

-16) Restart Linux virtual machine.
+11) Restart Linux virtual machine.

-17) Run on terminal:
+12) Run on terminal:

 > flutter doctor

-18) Select "Always allow from this computer" to authorize connect flutter to your Chromebook upon prompting "Allow USB debugging?"
+13) Select "Always allow from this computer" to authorize connect flutter to your Chromebook upon prompting "Allow USB debugging?"

 <img src="screenshot_connect_chromebook.png">

-19) Run on terminal the following command and accept all licenses upon prompting:
+14) Run on terminal the following command and accept all licenses upon prompting:

 > flutter doctor --android-licenses

-20) At this point, you should be able to create a new flutter project in Android Studio and test your project with your chromebook directly.
+15) At this point, you should be able to create a new flutter project in Android Studio and test your project with your chromebook directly.
 To have a final check, run:

 > flutter doctor